HomeEuropean ToursItaly ToursItaly Food & Wine Tours

 Wine cellar in Tuscany

 Greeks introduced wine to Italy when they landed in Sicily around 800 BC.
-After the defeat of the master wine-making Carthaginians in the 2nd-century, wine production escalated in earnest, encompassing approximately 350 official Italian wine varieties.
+After the defeat of the master wine-making Carthaginians in the second century, wine production escalated in earnest, encompassing approximately 350 official Italian wine varieties.

-Wine tasting is not only a fun way to explore the vines and wines around Italy, it is a unique opportunity to experience a heritage that shapes, and is shaped by, wine.
-A wine tasting tour can take place by visiting a number of vineyards or within the comfort of a private winery.
-Each experience is unique and can give you a different perspective of the landscape, culture, architecture, and characteristics of a specific location.
+Wine tasting in Italy is not only a fun way to explore the vines and wines around the countryside, it is a unique opportunity to experience a heritage that shapes and is shaped by wine.
+A wine-tasting tour can take place by visiting a number of vineyards or within the comfort of a private winery.
+Each experience is unique and can give you a different perspective on the landscape, culture, architecture, and characteristics of a specific location.

 5. Olive Oil